Louis Foster: Euroformula Open

 It was announced in October 2020 that Foster would make his debut in Euroformula Open at Circuit de Spa-Francorchamps.
 Competing with Double R Racing once again, Foster quickly found himself on the pace as he gained four places in the opening race to break into the top ten.
 Qualifying fifth for the second race, Foster launched himself to third on the first lap and put himself in prime position to take victory in only his second race in the series.

 Shortly after making his debut at Spa-Francorchamps, it was announced that Foster would also contest the rescheduled season finale at Circuit de Barcelona-Catalunya, with the track hosting four races in lieu of the cancelled round at Circuito del Jarama.
-After qualifying 11th, 10th, 4th and 12th, Foster pulled off a number of daring overtakes in races one and two to climb into the top ten, finishing eighth in both races.
-Starting from fourth in race three, the 17-year-old leapfrogged two cars on the first lap to take second place and another podium finish in the series, coming within touching distance of the win.
+After qualifying eleventh, tenth, fourth and twelfth, Foster pulled off a number of daring overtakes in races one and two to climb into the top ten, finishing eighth in both races.
+Starting from fourth in race three, Foster leapfrogged two cars on the first lap to take second place and another podium finish in the series, coming within touching distance of the win.

 In 2021, Foster switched to CryptoTower Racing to contest the full season.
 He took pole position at the first round at Portimão and finished in the podium in races 1 and 3, with his brake disc exploding on the formation lap in race 2.
 Foster secured another two podiums at the second round at Paul Ricard before going on to take a triple win at the third round of the championship at Spa-Francorchamps.

 In September, for finishing as Euroformula Open vice champion, Foster was nominated for the Autosport BRDC Award.

 Indy Pro 2000

 Earlier in 2021, Foster ran in a private test with Jay Howard Driver Development and later ran in the Chris Griffis Memorial Test with Exclusive Autosport, setting the fastest time of the test.
 For the 2022 season, Foster signed to drive for Exclusive Autosport for the full season.
-A dominant season insued, as the Briton won seven races, taking the title at the final round at Portland.
+A dominant season ensued, as the Briton won seven races, taking the title at the final round at Portland.

 Formula Regional

-During his 2023 pre-season, Browning joined the 2023 Formula Regional Oceania Championship with Giles Motorsport for the final three rounds.
+During his 2023 pre-season, Foster joined the 2023 Formula Regional Oceania Championship with Giles Motorsport for the final three rounds, winning on debut at Manfeild.

 Indy NXT

 Following his Indy Pro Championship victory, Foster was announced to be signing for Andretti Autosport for the 2023 Indy NXT season.
+Foster won the 2024 Indy NXT season championship in dominant fashion, winning eight of fourteen races.

+IndyCar career

+Foster tested an Andretti Autosport car at Road America in September 2023.

+Rahal Letterman Lanigan Racing (2025–)

+2025 season

+On October 9, Foster was announced to have signed a multi-year deal with Rahal Letterman Lanigan Racing.

+2026 season

+At the end of 2025, Foster penned a multi-year deal to remain with Rahal Letterman Lanigan Racing for 2026 and beyond.